 AI technology can look like old-fashioned search on steroids, and indeed, AI-enabled sourcing software can locate, deliver and filter huge volumes of data -- but more rapidly and accurately than ever before possible.
 It is important to understand, however, how the engines work.
 To provide Day One value, the vendor has to have done extensive back-end work to avoid a "cold start" for the customer.

-From the millions of records from which the engine learns, the vendor will create a model that will need to be repeatedly validated to ensure accuracy in results.
-This pre-trained model and companion language-processing software "knows" how to use customer data to build a customer-specific model tailored to its business.
-More importantly, the buyer needs to understand that the model will continue to learn through customer curation and use and periodic ingestion of new data (hence the machine learning aspect), to ensure relevancy, accuracy and freshness over time.
+From the millions of records from which the engine learns, the vendor will create a model that will need to be repeatedly validated to ensure accurate results.
+This pre-trained model and companion language-processing software "knows" how to use customer data to build a customer-specific model tailored to the business.
+More importantly, the buyer needs to understand that the model will continue to learn through customer curation and use and periodic ingestion of new data -- hence the machine learning aspect -- to ensure relevancy, accuracy and freshness over time.
 Thus, a buyer has to evaluate the vendor's ongoing support capabilities for that effort as well as the product.